jbecker7/wim-hof-hr/README.md

 ## About

-I have made a few adjustments to [https://github.com/kbre93/dont-hold-your-breath](this project) to make it suitable for usage in a small experiment setting.
+I have made a few adjustments to [this project](https://github.com/kbre93/dont-hold-your-breath) to make it suitable for usage in a small experiment setting.
 First, I added a GUI to allow users to select the specific Polar monitor they wish to connect to.
 Then, I changed the data output to use the format `serialnumber-date-time`, ensuring anonymity but also allowing the researcher to differentiate between the different trials.

 ## Features